agnesfromeverywhere/Dose-of-Truth/posts/psychedelic-therapy-5-problems.md

 ---

 *The Psychedelic Digest covers the science, policy, and culture of psychedelic medicine.
-For the latest research and community reporting, visit thepsychedelicdigest.com.*
+Visit [thepsychedelicdigest.com](https://thepsychedelicdigest.com) for the latest.*

 *If you are experiencing mental health challenges, please reach out to a qualified mental health professional.
 In Australia, Lifeline is available on 13 11 14.*